pydio/pydio-doc-admin-guide/2_getting_started/4_gui_customizer.md

 You can change the Pydio images by yours:
 [:image-popup:2_getting_started/gui_images.png]

-Note that you also can modify theses images inside the enterprise Dashboard (Users Features > GUI Options).
+Note that you also can modify theses images inside the enterprise Dashboard (Users Features > Appearance).

 4. Add buttons to interface:
 ---